Upper Township, New Jersey: Education

-Upper Township Middle School with 485 students in grades 6-8.
-Students from Corbin City, a non-operating school district, attend the Upper Township schools as part of a sending/receiving relationship.
+Upper Township Middle School with 442 students in grades 6–8.

 Students in public school for ninth through twelfth grades from Upper Township attend Ocean City High School in Ocean City as part of a sending/receiving relationship with the Ocean City School District, along with students from Corbin City, Longport and Sea Isle City.
-As of the 2021–22 school year, the high school had an enrollment of 1,231 students and 126.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.7:1. about 60% of students in Ocean City High School were from Upper Township.
+As of the 2023–24 school year, the high school had an enrollment of 1,190 students and 126.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.4:1.
+About 60% of students in Ocean City High School have been from Upper Township.

 Countywide schools include Cape May County Technical High School (for technical school students) and Cape May County Special Services School District (for special needs students) in Cape May Court House.

 The Roman Catholic Diocese of Camden operates Bishop McHugh Regional School, a Catholic K-8 school, in Dennis Township, which has a Cape May Courthouse postal address.
 The Press of Atlantic City describes it as being in Ocean View, though it lies outside of the Ocean View CDP.
 It is the parish school of Marmora/Woodbine Catholic Church and three other churches.

 Cape May County Library operates the Upper Township Branch in Petersburg.